playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

   - Larger bundle size
 - When the user clicks on a faulty button, the whole component crashes rather than a single aspect of it failing

-This doesn't seem worth the tradeoffs when we're able to add our own `try/catch` handlers inside of event handlers.
+This doesn't seem worth the tradeoffs when we're able to add our own `try/catch` handlers inside event handlers.

 After all, a partially broken application is better than a fully broken one!

-### Errors Thrown in Other APIs
+### Errors Thrown in Other APIs {#errors-other-apis}

 This property of an error being thrown in an error handler not preventing a render transfers to other aspects of these frameworks as well: